This fundraiser was successful in raising the costs for our court case, we will be forever indebted to those who generously supported us.

 Finally we made it to the Upper Tribunal on September 10th.
 We do not receive any financial assistance or legal aid and were represented by MSM law, barrister Helena Wilson and QC Ronan Lavery.
 Thank you to everyone who assisted us with our legal fees for this hearing.

-However the CSO has stated the Secretary of state for the Home Department will immediately appeal any decision in our favour, taking us into the Court of Appeal which will be hugely expensive.
+However the CSO has stated the Secretary of state for the Home Department will immediately appeal any decision in our favor, taking us into the Court of Appeal which will be hugely expensive.

 This is our story